Now seen 119,646 times at The Heritage Society! Celebrating Latino/a Artists and their masterpieces in Houston with the University of Houston…

 Exhibit: Latino cARTographies Digital Board

 We are featuring an exhibit with the University of Houston that features Latin artists through an art digital board that also features our mural.
-Under the leadership of Dr. Pamela Anne Quiroz, Director of the University of Houston’s (UH) Center for Mexican American and Latino Studies (CMALS) launched the groundbreaking digital board, Latino cARTographies: Mapping the Past, Present, and Future of Houston’s Latino Visual Art.
-The exhibit is on display from Friday, April 26 to December 31, 2024.
+Under the leadership of Dr. Pamela Anne Quiroz, Distinguished professor of sociology launched the groundbreaking digital board, Latino cARTographies: Mapping the Past, Present, and Future of Houston’s Latino Visual Art.
+The exhibit is on display from Friday, April 26, 2024 to December 31, 2027.

 Tickets at the door are only $5 and include two other exhibits!